eccentricexit/iuvo/README.md

 [![](https://img.shields.io/badge/material-ui-blue.svg)](https://material-ui.com)
 [![](https://travis-ci.org/mtsalenc/iuvo.svg?branch=master)](https://travis-ci.org/mtsalenc/iuvo)

 > The decentralized health services marketplace.
+Buidlt for educational purposes.

 On `iuvo`, you can hire doctors or put your services up on a list to be hired.
 Built for educational purposes.